 The recent pro-Trump talk coming from Kanye West has had mainstream liberals, moderates and progressives alike worried.
 After all, Kanye had long been thought of as a reliable ally of the American Left, like many other popular musicians (e.g. Lady Gaga, Beyonce and Jay-Z).
 There have also been worries that his sudden embracement of Trump and the GOP could send some of his big fan base rightward politically.
 Some have quickly moved to partially disown Kanye, saying that while we like someone’s music we don’t have to agree with their politics (which although is always true, sounds like damage control given the context).
 Others have been even less charitable, calling Kanye all sorts of things.

-I actually think that Kanye has done us, the Trump non-supporters, a service: He has given us a timely reminder that The Donald actually still has lots of support from unexpected places.
-It’s a timely and important reminder, one that we would rather have now than in 2021 when Trump is inaugurated for a second term.
+I actually think that Kanye has done the Trump non-supporters a service: He has given a timely reminder that The Donald actually still has lots of support from unexpected places.
 Liberals and progressives, who have branded themselves the “resistance,” have avoided this truth so far: many have pretended that Trump’s election was all about racist, reactionary voters.
 They pretended that Blacks for Trump (and Gays for Trump) didn’t exist.

 Let’s revisit 2016: Who actually made Donald Trump president?